Promoting Supply Chain CSR

 Promoting CSR Awareness and Conducting Risk Assessment at Suppliers

-Sharp periodically carries out supply-chain CSR surveys to confirm how well suppliers are carrying out CSR based on the Sharp Supply-Chain CSR Deployment Guidebook and to identify, assess, and reduce CSR risk in the supply chain.
+Sharp periodically carries out CSR/Green procurement surveys to confirm how well suppliers are carrying out CSR based on the Sharp Supply-Chain CSR Deployment Guidebook and to identify, assess, and reduce CSR risk in the supply chain.

 On the survey form, there are areas that conform to the RBA self-assessment questionnaire—labor, health and safety, environment, and ethics—as well as Sharp’s own areas, which are biodiversity/chemical substances management and business continuity planning (BCP).
 In fiscal 2020, Sharp added another area, information security, to deal with the rise in cyber security risks across the supply chain.
 Through such efforts, Sharp assesses risk in a wider range of areas in response to changing conditions inside and outside of the company.